alvi-khan/Audiocity/README.md

 # Audiocity

-This project attempts to create a music streaming website using React, Node.js and MySQL.
+This project attempts to create a music streaming website using React, Node.js and PostgreSQL.

 https://audiocity-production.up.railway.app